LGBTQ culture: Transgender culture

+Transgender relationships

 In the report "Views from both sides of the bridge?
 Gender, sexual legitimacy, and transgender people's experiences of relationships", authors Iantaffi and Bockting conducted a study with 1229 transgender individuals over 18 years old, to learn more about transgender relationships in the US.
-When it came to a relationships within a transgender person, it depended on if they wanted a heteronormative or mainstream culture relationship.
+When it came to relationships within a transgender person, it depended on if they wanted a heteronormative or mainstream culture relationship.
 Studies show transgender people can also be victim to heteronormativity too, and it can impact their relationships.
 There are also transgender people that try to challenge Western traditional beliefs in gender roles and sexual differences within relationships.